ikramhasan/MediSafe---THESIS-PROJECT/README-local.md

 docker login
 ```

-Run the build script to download and create docker images for the orderer, insurance-peer, police-peer, shop-peer, repairshop-peer, web application and certificate authorities for each peer.
+Run the build script to download and create docker images for the orderer, insurance-peer, patient-peer, doctor-peer, pharma-peer, web application and certificate authorities for each peer.
 This will run for a few minutes.

 For Mac user:
 ```bash